Abstract submission is now closed.Participation registration is open —Register here.

 To support pedagogical, strategic, and design innovations rooted in compassion and justice

-To catalyze global and local networks committed to reimagining the future of work, economy, and life
+To catalyse global and local networks committed to reimagining the future of work, economy, and life

 AWARDS